Business analysts and managers sometimes ask me how long it will take to “do requirements” on their next project.

 There’s another problem with using industry benchmarks such as these.
 The data doesn’t indicate how successful those projects were or define what “success” means for each project.
-Nor does this data indicate whether the more successful project teams devoted more of their effort to requirements activities than the less successful teams—they’re just averages of actual performance.
+Nor does this data indicate whether the more successful project teams devoted more of their effort to requirements elicitation activities than the less successful teams — they’re just averages of actual performance.

-Whereas typical project teams devote perhaps ten percent or less of their effort on requirements, investing more has a big payoff, provided the team doesn’t get trapped in analysis paralysis.
-Contrary to what many people believe, spending more time on requirements can actually accelerate software development.
+Whereas typical project teams devote perhaps 10% or less of their effort on things like requirements gathering, investing more has a big payoff, provided the team doesn’t get trapped in analysis paralysis.
+Contrary to what many people believe, spending more effort in improving your requirements development process can actually accelerate development.

-While working on small projects when I was employed at Kodak, my team would typically devote fifteen to eighteen percent of our total effort on requirements activities.
-We found this investment reduced the amount of post-delivery rework we had to do.
+While working on small projects when I was employed at Kodak, my team would typically devote 15%-to-18% of our total effort on requirements activities.
+We found this investment reduced the amount of post-delivery rework.
 It’s difficult to link causes and effects with certainty, but I believe the greatest contributing factor to our low maintenance level was the extensive user participation we cultivated.

-I can’t tell you how long you should expect to spend on requirements development for your next project.
-However, Figure 1 identifies some of the conditions that can accelerate requirements development and several other factors that lengthen the time needed for effective requirements development.
+I can’t tell you how long you should expect to spend on requirements gathering for your next project.
+However, Figure 1 identifies some of the conditions that can accelerate your requirements process and several other factors that lengthen the time needed for developing effective requirements.

 Your Own Experience

-Your best bet is to collect some data on how much of your own project effort is spent on requirements development and to judge how well that has worked for you in the past.
+For starters, your best bet is to collect some data on how much of your own project effort is spent on requirements gathering.
+That’ll help you judge how well that has worked for you in the past.
 Use this historical data when estimating the requirements effort needed for future projects.
 Adjust your initial estimate by using the considerations in Figure 1 to compensate for differences between your next project and the benchmark projects.
 Consider any additional factors that would influence your own project.
 You might weight each of the factors shown in Figure 1 on a scale of 0 (no effect) to 5 (major impact).
 This analysis can help you spot risk factors that could prolong your requirements development work.

 Another factor to consider is the development life cycle that the project is following.
-Not all the requirements effort should be allocated to the early stages of the project, as is the case in the sequential or waterfall life cycle (dotted line in Figure 2).
+Not all the requirements elicitation effort should be allocated to the early stages of the project, as is the case in the sequential or waterfall life cycle (dotted line in Figure 2).
 Don’t think in terms of a discrete “requirements phase,” but rather about a set of requirements-related activities that span the project’s life cycle.
-In particular, requirements management will be performed on an ongoing basis once a set of requirements is baselined and change requests begin to appear.
+In particular, requirements management will be performed on an ongoing basis once a set of requirements baselines emerge for the System Requirements Specification (SRS) and change requests begin to appear.

 Iterative and Incremental Approaches

 Many years ago, one of my software development group’s successful projects took just such an incremental approach.
 This project released useful functionality to the internal corporate user community every three weeks.
-The first part of each three-week cycle was spent on project planning and developing the requirements for that increment.
+The first part of each three-week cycle was spent on project planning, developing, and gathering requirements for that increment.
 The team did just enough requirements development for that increment, quickly implemented it, and provided new functionality to the users a piece at a time.
 The users provided feedback on those increments that helped steer the rest of the project toward delivering maximum value.

 Not all projects are amenable to such fine-grained incremental delivery.
 When reengineering an existing application, for instance, the new system needs a critical mass of functionality before users can switch to it.
 Regardless of how large an increment your team tackles on each project cycle, they need to understand the requirements for that increment to avoid extensive rework of designs, code, and tests.

-As with so many aspects of software projects, there’s more to requirements development than initially meets the eye.
+As with so many aspects of projects, there’s more to requirements gathering than initially meets the eye.
 As you’re identifying the tasks your analysts might need to perform, consider whether activities such as the following will be necessary: